 While many phone systems can route inbound calls, Salesforce-native Fastcall leverages critical data in Salesforce for call handling and call reporting.
 Phone numbers can be quickly provisioned and setup in minutes.
 No more waiting for a poorly integrated phone system.
-You will easily create Fastcall IVRs to perform certain actions, like playing a greeting, providing phone menu options and advanced flows for the call.
+You will easily create a Fastcall Interactive Voice Response to perform certain actions, like playing a greeting, providing phone menu options and advanced flows for the call.

 Fastcall IVRs have easy-to-use actions all managed 100% in Salesforce

 When an inbound call arrives to a phone number with an IVR assigned, the IVR instructions in Fastcall tell Twilio how to handle the incoming call.
 Your IVR might start with an optional greeting: “Hello, thank you for calling…” Depending on your setup, you might give instructions such as “Press 1 for a directory”.
 Other options include an IVR call transfer action which can route the call to a user, a group, or a fixed phone number.
 Once your IVRs are created, you can assign them to as many phone numbers as you require.

 Fastcall gives an easy-to-use wizard to create your new IVR step-by-step.

 - Select your action (play directory, call transfer, menu, voicemail, time-based routing)

 - Name your IVR

 - Select an introductory automated message (recorded messages are created in the Fastcall recorded messages section)